tschf/oracle-db-book/SQL/concepts/grouping.md

 ## Group by extension

-In addition to regular groupings, you can also produce superaggregate groupings bu using the `rollup` or `cube` functions in the `group by` clause.
+In addition to regular groupings, you can also produce superaggregate groupings by using the `rollup` or `cube` functions in the `group by` clause.

 ### Rollup